tamirgz/reverse-engineering-reference-manual/README.md

   + On pre-Pentinum 2 processors, APIs call will eventually trigger int 0x2e, where index 0x2e in the IDT is the system call dispatcher
   + SYSCALL invokes system call dispatcher (KiSystemCall64) by loading RIP from IA32_LSTAR MSR (Model Specific Register)
   + SYSENTER invokes system call dispatcher (KiFastCallEntry) by loading EIP from MSR 0x176
+  * List of available system calls is stored in KiServiceTable (which can be found inside the KeServiceDescriptorTable structure) and every system call has an unique number that indexes into it
   + System call dispatcher will use the value in EAX to index KiServiceTable for the system call, dispatch the system call, and return to user code
 * __Hardware Interrupts__ are generated by hardware devices/peripherals (asynchronous: can happen at any time)
 * __Software Interrupts__ (exceptions) are generated by the executing code and can be categorized as either faults or traps (synchronous)